How to Use the sort Command in Linux

 Sorting files based on their sizes

-If you want to sort the files based on their sizes, you can use the sort command with the ls command.
+If we want to sort the files based on their sizes, we can use the sort command with the ls command.
 The ls command displays the files and directories of the specified directory.
-If a directory name is not specified, the current directory is used.
-By default, the ls command displays only the name of files and directories.
-To view the detailed information, the -l option is used with this command.
+If a directory name is not specified, it uses the current directory.
+By default, the ls command displays only the names of files and directories.
+The -l option is used with this command to view the detailed information.

 $sort ls -l | sort -k5